Life on the Fast Lane: Production

 The episode was written by John Swartzwelder and directed by David Silverman.
 When the episode was originally planned, it called for Albert Brooks to voice "Björn", a Swedish tennis instructor, but Brooks thought it would be funnier to make the character French and so the change was made.
 The title was originally to be "Bjorn to Be Wild", thus accounting for the episode's alternate title "Jacques to Be Wild".
 Brooks improvised almost all his dialogue, producing over three hours of material.
 Marge's laugh during her bowling lesson was an ad-libbed, natural laugh by Julie Kavner, who was laughing at something Albert Brooks had just said.
 The line "four onion rings!" is only one of many lines Brooks ad-libbed and blew by losing Jacques's French accent.
 An extended audio clip of Albert Brooks's unused dialogue was made available on Disc Three of The Simpsons The Complete First Season DVD.

 The sequence in which the family throws the pizza box away was specifically designed by John Swartzwelder to look surreal, with the family panning into each other.
 The moon was designed to resemble a bowling ball in the scene in which Jacques drops Marge home.
-The restaurant that Jacques and Marge attend is called "Shorty's"; it was originally intended that a chef's hat would be shown moving around in the background, implying that the owner was short, but the concept was dropped as it seemed to be too much of a silly idea.
+The restaurant that Jacques and Marge visit is called "Shorty's"; it was originally intended that a chef's hat would be shown moving around in the background, implying that the owner was short, but the concept was dropped as it seemed to be too much of a silly idea.
 The episode's conclusion is a reference to An Officer and a Gentleman, which David Silverman had to watch first, so that he knew how to set the scene out.
 Homer's line, "too exciting", when he sees the lingerie store was written by James L. Brooks.
 During Marge's phone conversation with Patty and Selma, Maggie can be seen sucking her pacifier repeatedly, a concept dropped in later episodes as it was deemed too much of a distraction from the dialogue.

-A similar idea for the basic premise of this episode was outlined by Ruth Elliott-Hilsdon, who presented the idea to Matt Groening on an envelope during a layout meeting, a year prior to the episode.
-The general idea of the story was that Marge felt misunderstood and dismissed by Homer, though bowling was not part of this original idea.